FBerding/aifeducation/README.md

 ## Installation

-You can install the package from CRAN with:
+You can install the latest stable version of the package from CRAN with:

 ``` r
 install.packages("aifeducation")
 ```

-You can install the development version of aifeducation from [GitHub](https://github.com/) with:
+You can install the development version of *aifeducation* from [GitHub](https://github.com/) with:

 ``` r